 Despite all the know-how gained from making the critically acclaimed MX-5 sports car, Mazda hasn’t been able to make the Mazda 2 the best-driving supermini

-Currently, Mazda is only offering two engines in the 2 range – one petrol and one diesel, both of which being 1.5-litres in size and the former available in three power outputs.
+Currently, the Mazda 2 comes with one petrol or one diesel engine, both of which being 1.5-litres in size and the former available in three power outputs.

 Where the diversity comes from, though, is in the power outputs: buyers can specify their 1.5-litre petrol to come with either 74hp, 89hp or 113hp.
 We reckon it’s best to avoid the least powerful version, given the 89hp model is much quicker whilst also being more fuel efficient (60mpg vs 62mpg).
 However, it is worth considering that you’ll have to pay a £1,000 premium for the privilege of owning it over the basic version.